TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Organization.getPinnedDatasets()

 Returns the list of datasets that are pinned for the given `Organization`.
-The order in the reflects the order in which the datasets appear on the organization page in the Triply GUI.
+The order reflects the order in which the datasets appear on the organization page in the Triply GUI.

 The following example prints the list of pinned datasets for the organization